 You may also be able to enter into a voluntary debt management scheme such as a Debt Arrangement Scheme (DAS).
 This will involve you making a monthly payment to your creditors and protect you from any form of diligence being used against you.

 If you are struggling with debt and would like some advice about what to do next, contact the specialists at Scotland Debt Solutions.
 We help hundreds of Scots every year to get their finances back on track and look towards a future free from debt.
-Based across four offices across Scotland, we know exactly what options are available to indebted individuals in Scotland, some of which may not exist elsewhere in the UK.
+Based across five offices across Scotland, we know exactly what options are available to indebted individuals in Scotland, some of which may not exist elsewhere in the UK.
 This specialist knowledge means we can provide you with the very best help and advice regardless of your situation.
 Call us today on 0800 063 9250 to find out more.